amplexus/nvimdots/.config/nvim/README.md

-# AstroNvim Template
+# AstroNvim

 **NOTE:** This is for AstroNvim v4+

-A template for getting started with [AstroNvim](https://github.com/AstroNvim/AstroNvim)
+A neovim setup using [AstroNvim](https://github.com/AstroNvim/AstroNvim) that is tuned for javascript/typescript + java + C development.

 ## 🛠️ Installation